Caleb9/asuswrt-merlin-nordvpn-wg-updater/README.md

 The installation script requires a minimum Asuswrt-Merlin version 388.

-At the moment, setting a specific country, city or server group is not supported (it might come later) -- the script just sets the client to connect to the default recommended server, which is likely going to be the server for your real location.
+At the moment, setting a specific city or server group is not supported (it might come later).
+Optionally you can specify the country to connect to -- otherwise the script just sets the client the default recommended server for your real location.

 ## Tested On

-RT-AX86U Pro with Asuswrt-Merlin version >= 3004.388.6_2
+RT-AX86U Pro with Asuswrt-Merlin version >= 3006.104.4

 Also see the [Working
 setup](https://github.com/caleb9/asuswrt-merlin-nordvpn-wg-updater/discussions/1)